pmean/build-website/text/06/ContradictoryResearch.md

 > a low-fat dietary pattern indicate that longer, planned,
 > nonintervention follow-up may yield a more definitive comparison.*

-This contradicts finding of another study, the Women\'s Intervention Nutrition Study.
+This contradicts finding of another study, the Women's Intervention Nutrition Study.
 These findings were presented at the 2005 meeting of the American Society of Clinical Oncology.
 Although I could not find the original presentation, there are many summaries on the web: